nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.recipebook.commons` package.
+Classes used by multiple components are in the `seedu.recipe.commons` package.

 --------------------------------------------------------------------------------------------------------------------